ElementalHaven/EscapeSettingsCodeGenerator/readme.md

 	&emsp;A boolean value controlling whether or not this member is present in the JSON.
 All public member variables default to true.
 - **validator**
 	&emsp;The name of a user-defined global function that will be used to validate the member.
-	[!WARNING] This feature is currently unimplemented and has no format or syntax defined.
+	> ⚠️ **Warning** - This feature is currently unimplemented and has no format or syntax defined.

 ### Formatting Annotations
 - **ref**